NOTICE

 3. How to use HEC, ointment for cutaneous and nasal application?

-4. Possible side effects?
+4. What are the possible side effects?

 5. How to store HEC, ointment for cutaneous and nasal application?

-6. Contents of the pack and other information.
+6. Package contents and other information.

 1. WHAT IS HEC, ointment for cutaneous and nasal application AND WHAT IS IT USED FOR?